 For example, in the following learning path, steps 1-63 are optional, but you must successfully pass steps 64 and 65 for the system to consider the learning path complete.

-You can tell that steps 64 and 65 are the final set of exams and labs if you start from the bottom of the list and work your way up until you reach a course.
+You can tell that steps 64 and 65 are the final set of exams and labs if you start from the bottom of the list and work your way up until you reach a lesson.
 That last items that isn't a lab challenge or exam marks the last of the optional material.

 If other exams or lab challenges appear earlier in the learning path, you are not required to complete them to achieve 100% completion of the learning path.